 How hybrid AI chatbots deliver reliable answers from knowledge management

-AI in knowledge management means intelligently preparing and making existing knowledge sources accessible.
-A simple chatbot quickly reaches its limits in this scenario.
-The Conversational AI platform from Mercury.ai therefore works according to a hybrid principle, which we internally refer to as the "model orchestra".
+AI in knowledge management means intelligently processing and making available existing knowledge sources.
+A simple chatbot quickly reaches its limits here.
+The Conversational AI platform from Mercury.ai therefore works according to a hybrid principle that we internally call "model orchestra".
 A system of specialized AI models working together depending on the query – just like an orchestra.

-The chatbots operate only with your corporate data.
+The chatbots only perform with your company data.
 The system responds solely based on verified sources.
-If necessary, a handover to a real human can always take place.
-Instead of using a single, giant AI model for all tasks, specialized building blocks work together in a tightly defined hierarchy:
+If needed, a handover to a real human can always take place.
+Instead of using a single, massive AI model for all tasks, specialized building blocks work together in a firmly defined hierarchy:

-The system understands what your employees really mean – even when someone asks something like "When does safety valve type B open again?" instead of knowing the exact technical term.
+The system understands what your employees really mean – even when something like "When does safety valve type B open again?" is asked instead of knowing the exact technical term.

-An intelligent routing system decides what type of response the chatbot provides: If a technician asks "What is the tightening torque of safety valve Type B?", the system delivers the exact excerpt from the technical documentation.
-If he writes "Safety valve Type B is defective", the system automatically creates a maintenance ticket.
+An intelligent routing system decides what type of answer the chatbot provides: If a technician asks "What is the tightening torque of safety valve type B?", the system provides the exact location from the technical documentation.
+If, on the other hand, he writes "Safety valve type B is defective", the system automatically creates a maintenance ticket.

 Specialized models: For the final wording, we use domain-specific models.
 These are optimized for concrete use cases and work more performantly as well as more cost-effectively than general-purpose AI.

-The decisive advantage: Every professional assertion is based on your verified corporate data.
-This prevents so-called AI hallucinations, which are invented answers that sound like facts.
-If required, a handover to a live employee can take place at any time.
+The decisive advantage: Every professional statement is based on your verified company data.
+This prevents so-called hallucinations of the AI, i.e. invented answers that sound like facts.
+If required, a handover to a real employee can take place at any time.

 How documents automatically become a searchable knowledge database

 The technological foundation for this precision is Mercury Intelligence and the Knowledge Hub.
 The chatbots from Mercury.ai use an advanced principle of Retrieval-Augmented Generation (RAG).
 Here, unstructured data (Word, Excel, PDF, CSV) is translated into a vector space that is readable for the AI.
-This creates an internal, AI-powered knowledge database that provides employees with answers in real-time.
+This creates an internal, AI-supported knowledge database that provides employees with answers in real time.

-Processing of technical documentations with over 20,000 pages
+Processing technical documentation with more than 20,000 pages

-Website changes can be captured in short intervals (up to minutely) – the knowledge base remains up-to-date without manual administration effort
+Website modifications can be captured at short intervals (up to every minute) – the knowledge base remains up-to-date without manual administration effort

-Automatic detection of outdated information prevents conflicting answers when documents are updated
+Automatic detection of outdated information prevents contradictory answers during document updates

 Every answer is traceable down to the exact source and document version

-Economic benefit: What AI knowledge management delivers to the Mittelstand
+Economic benefit: What AI knowledge management brings to medium-sized businesses

-The introduction of Conversational AI is an economic decision.
-Empirical values from implementation projects show typical effects:
+Implementing Conversational AI is an economic decision.
+Experience from implementation projects shows typical effects:

 Productivity | Time savings of 30-60 minutes per employee per day. |

-An often-underestimated effect: AI reduces the risk of burnout in service teams by automatically answering monotonous routine tasks – password resets, tracking status inquiries, standard queries.
-Specialists can concentrate on complex cases where their experiential knowledge is truly needed.
+An often underestimated effect: AI reduces the risk of burnout in service teams by automatically answering monotonous routine tasks – password resets, delivery status queries, standard inquiries.
+Specialists can focus on complex cases where their empirical knowledge is truly needed.

-Four practical examples of knowledge management in the Mittelstand
+Four practical examples for knowledge management in medium-sized businesses

-Technical Support / After-Sales: A service technician asks the chatbot for the wiring diagram of a specific machine generation.
-The system accesses the internal knowledge database and delivers the wiring diagram including the current document version.
+Technical Support / Aftersales: A service technician asks the chatbot for the wiring diagram of a specific machine generation.
+The system accesses the internal knowledge database and delivers the wiring diagram, including the latest document version.

-HR & Recruitment: New employees find answers to questions about vacation requests or travel expense policies immediately – without burdening the HR department.
-Team leaders see which questions are frequently asked and can target knowledge gaps selectly.
+HR & Personnel department: New employees find answers to questions about vacation requests or travel expense policies instantly – without burdening the HR department.
+Team leaders see which questions are frequently asked and can close knowledge gaps in a targeted manner.

-E-Commerce / Conversational Commerce: Customers request return labels directly in WhatsApp or query their order status – because the chatbot communicates bidirectionally with the ERP system.
+E-Commerce / Conversational Commerce: Customers request return labels directly in WhatsApp or check their order status – because the chatbot communicates bidirectionally with the ERP.

-Customer Service: Mercury.ai integrates with existing systems – Wiki, ERP, manuals, scanned documents – and makes the knowledge stored there dialogue-enabled via a chatbot.
+Customer Service: Mercury.ai integrates with existing systems – Wiki, ERP, manuals, scanned documents – and makes the knowledge stored inside them dialogue-enabled via a chatbot.

-Companies ask us: How long does it take, and what do we need to deliver internally?
-A first functional pilot is live within 4–6 weeks.
+Companies ask us: How long does it take, and what do we need to do internally?
+A first functional pilot is live in 4–6 weeks.
 The rollout follows in four steps:

-Analysis of existing knowledge sources: Joint identification of your most relevant knowledge sources and typical use cases.
+Analysis of existing knowledge sources: Collaborative identification of your most relevant knowledge sources and typical use cases.

 Definition of access concepts: Definition of access concepts and dialogue structures.

-Pilot project with clear ROI measurement: Starting with a clear, defined area and ROI measurement (within 4-6 weeks).
+Pilot project with clear ROI measurement: Launch with a clear, defined area and ROI measurement (within 4-6 weeks).

-Scaling across the company: Step-by-step rollout to other departments and use cases.
+Scaling in the company: Gradual rollout to other departments and use cases.

 Conclusion: Rethinking Knowledge Management

 Knowledge management is evolving from static document archives to dialogue-enabled systems.
-With the No-Code Studio from Mercury.ai, business departments configure the chatbot themselves: defining dialogues, setting boundaries for knowledge domains, adjusting conversation paths – without dependency on IT.
+With the No-Code Studio from Mercury.ai, business departments configure the chatbot themselves: defining dialogues, setting boundaries for knowledge divisions, customizing conversation flows – without IT dependency.

 Within 4 to 6 weeks, initial measurable results can be achieved in pilot projects.
-Knowledge management in the Mittelstand increasingly determines competitiveness.
-Those who systematically digitalize and make expert knowledge accessible reduce dependency on individual personnel and increase operational efficiency.
+Knowledge management in medium-sized businesses increasingly decides competitiveness.
+Those who systematically digitalize and make expert knowledge accessible reduce dependency on single individuals and increase operational efficiency.